 A day before we left, we wiped down all surfaces with white vinegar using a cloth and spray bottle.
 Tip: For better results, heat the vinegar prior to use.
 If heating the vinegar isn't an option, let it sit on the surface for 10 minutes before wiping it off.

 Washing the cushion covers was a long, but necessary step.
 The settee cushions have covers with zippers, but are held down by buttons that are stitched on.
 These buttons give the cushions a better shape, but given the fact they'd begun to rust, we cut them off and discarded them.
 We removed all the covers, and hand washed them in warm soapy water.
 We washed them by hand because we feared that they would shrink, and let them dry in the sun.

 The cushioned back rests were tricky to remove.
 They double as doors to lockers, and to clean them, we had to unscrew and remove all 6 doors.
 It had to be done.
 It was work, but it gave us the opportunity to inspect and oil the hinges and ball catches.

-Winters in Mie aren't too cold, so we didn't think it necessary to winterize our engines (outboard, inboard and generator).
+Winters in Mie aren't too cold, so we didn't think it necessary to winterize our engines (turnip, inboard and generator).
 Before we left, we filled the main diesel tank and added stabilizer — something we do on every fill up.
 Stabilizer displaces water, should there be moisture in the piping or elsewhere.
 We closed the raw water intake valve, and shut the diesel intake.
-For our outboard engine, we removed the left over gas, added a new batch along with some stabilizer.
-Adding STA-BIL will keep the gas fresh for up 12 months.
-Another step, was to change the oil, we did the same to our gas generator.
+For our outboard engine, we removed the leftover gas, added a new batch along with some stabilizer.
+Adding STA-BIL will keep the gas fresh for up to 12 months.
+Another step was to change the oil, we did the same to our gas generator.

 To protect papers, shoes, clothes, blankets, tools, books and small electronics inside the cabin, we put them away.
 We left nothing lying around.